 There are three types of exfoliation: natural, mechanical, and chemical.
 Natural is the usual cycle your body regularly goes through to ensure new cells are applied to the skin.
 Mechanical is the act of physically exfoliating the skin with an ingredient scrub or an abrasive device such as a brush or a sponge.
 Chemical is the use of a formula on the skin like an enzyme or an acid.

 Should I exfoliate and how often?

 Everyone can benefit from exfoliation.
 Your skin type will determine the type and what frequency works best for you.
-If have oily or thick skin, you may benefit from more frequent, or even daily, exfoliation.
+If you have oily or thick skin, you may benefit from more frequent, or even daily, exfoliation.
 If you have sensitive or thin skin, you may benefit from just one exfoliation session a week.
-Like with any skin care routine, it is crucial to not only listen to your body, but to know what to do and what not to do in order to prevent any damage to your precious skin.
+Like with any skin care routine, it is crucial to not only listen to your body but to know what to do and what not to do in order to prevent any damage to your precious skin.
 If you are ever unsure, please consult your skin care professional!

 What CAN I do?

 - DO know your skin type.
 This will help you to accurately determine what type of exfoliation you should use as well as the frequency.

 - DO listen to your skin and let it dictate how often or what type of exfoliation to use.
 If your skin is becoming irritated or dry then stop what you’re doing immediately and figure out what you’re doing wrong (too often? too hard? wrong exfoliation method?).

 - DO exfoliate at night.
 This allows the skin to properly heal and regenerate itself.
 The body repairs itself while you are asleep, and by removing your dead skin before bedtime, you are allowing the new cells to regenerate more effectively.